petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/consuming-rest-services.md

 {bdg-secondary}`Liferay DXP 2024.Q3+/Portal 7.4 GA132+`

-When using object definitions related to modifiable system objects that are part of a root model, the REST context path includes the path of the root model.
-This means that the API endpoint reflects the hierarchical relationship between the root model and its descendant objects.
-This hierarchical approach helps in organizing and accessing related API endpoints efficiently.
+When using object definitions related to modifiable system objects within a root model, the REST context path includes the root model's path, reflecting the hierarchical relationship and organizing API endpoints efficiently.

 Examples: